 Where We Go

-On our award winning Dublin Walking Tour, Dublin Tasting Trail, we visit a range of bakeries, food halls, street markets, cheesemongers, delicatessens and other speciality shops.
+On our award winning Dublin Tasting Walk, we visit a range of bakeries, food halls, street markets, cheesemongers, delicatessens and other speciality shops.
 You’ll meet artisans whose families have traded for generations producing great food as well as new arrivals to the food scene bringing new international tastes and food ideas to the Irish table.
 And you will taste Irish produce served in both traditional and contemporary styles.

 As you enjoy the food, you’ll also learn a little about the culture and history of each neighbourhood.
 Those familiar with the city will be amazed to discover food outlets and tasty surprised they never knew existed and visitors will leave with an insider and up to date knowledge of the best of what is happening food-wise in Ireland.